 What is JOLTS?

-JOLTS data serves as an economic indicator of the unmet demand for labor with which to assess the presence or extent of labor shortages in the United States.
+JOLTS data serves as an economic indicator of the unmet labor demand with which to assess the presence or extent of labor shortages.

-Data from a sample of approximately 16,000 U.S. business establishments are collected by the Bureau of Labor Statistics through the Atlanta JOLTS Data Collection Center.
+Data from a sample of approximately 16,000 U.S. business establishments are collected by the Bureau of Labor Statistics (BLS) through the JOLTS Data Collection Center.

 What do JOLTS Summaries and Data Releases Tell Us?